google/gumbo-parser/README.md

 * Support for source locations and pointers back to the original text.
 * Relatively lightweight, with no outside dependencies.
 * Passes all [html5lib-0.95 tests](https://github.com/html5lib/html5lib-tests).
-* Tested on every page in Google's index.
+* Tested on over 2.5 billion pages from Google's index.

 Non-goals: